nhsconnect/visitor-and-migrants/pages/support/support_communications.md

 > A one-way externally facing communications channel that is used to announce various news and events.

-For all the latest news/announcements please subscribe to our [News](news.html) feed.

 ## Issues

 > A system used so that clients can report errors and ommisions in the documentation, and to help keep track of the progress of resolving these.